Ram Kapoor Undergoes Major Transformation; His Pictures From Fat To Fit Go Viral!

 Ram Kapoor On Strict Diet!

 The leading daily revealed, "Ram does not eat anything for 16 hours and keeps a strict count on his calorie intake.
 The actor stuck to intermittent fasting to go from fat to fab."
-Check out the pictures!

 Ram Kapoor Looks Unrecognisable

-Ram has apparently lost a whopping 30 kilos.
 Sharing a selfie, the actor wrote, "Wassssup peeps!!
 Long time no see."
 His wife Gautami Kapoor commented, "HOTTTTTIE."
 Fans couldn't stop but praise the actor for his major transformation.

 Fans’ Comments